jfarley248/iTunes_Backup_Reader/README.md

 * Product Models
 * Phone Numbers
 * iOS Version
-* First Backup Timestamp
+* Backup Completed
-* Last Backup Timestamp
+* Backup Completed Write
 * If Passcode was Set
 * If the Backup is Encrypted
 * Device GUID, ICCID, IMEI,  & MEID